Limitation Of Liability

 The University Student Housing and Hospitality Services Contract is a legally binding agreement and should be read completely before the student and/or guarantor signs the contract.
 The contract is valid for the specific academic term(s) or the remainder thereof.

-Vacancies In Carpenter/Wells, Murray Hall, Talkington Hall and West Village
+Vacancies in Carpenter/Wells, Murray Hall, Talkington Hall, Gordon, and West Village

 When a roommate in a suite or an apartment moves, the remaining residents may request a roommate of their choice by contacting University Student Housing at 806-742-2661 or by visiting the Welcome Center in Wiggins Complex.
 Any person requested by the remaining residents must meet the eligibility requirements for residence in Carpenter/Wells and West Village.
 Should the residents not have a preferred roommate; University Student Housing will assign an eligible person to the vacancy.
 Other residents of an apartment or suite may not occupy or use, in any way, a vacant bedroom space.